Do Go On - 397 - Aviator Charles Kingsford Smith

 She made everybody a sandwich.

-Anyway, so Norman Brearley, he has started Western Australian Airways
+Anyway, so Norman Brearley, he has started Western Australian Airways,

 and he's looking for pilots.

-This is the punctured lung guy.
+This is the punctured lunger.

-He's sort of like a Dipper in the 1989 grand final
+He's sort of like a dipper in the 1989 grand final,

-who punctured his lung, played out the game.
+who had punctured his lung,

-Did he crawl across the line?
+Did he crawl across the one?

 Well, that's the thing.